rvanderp3/prom-res-serv/README.md

 4. Create a query.
 The name of the metric you provide corresponds to the result file being served.

 The sole role of the metric server is to map a metric name to a result file.

+# Using the collection scripts

+## Collecting metrics

+1. Login with `oc`

+2. Run the script of choice

+3. Metrics will be output to the `metrics` folder

+## Using a custom collection period
+export PERIOD=6h

+## Accessing the metrics with the `result-serv`

+Start `result-serv.py` in the directory containing the collected metrics files .